Frontmatter is what static site generators use to store content's metadata. Spinal gives an easy way to add and edit these.

 - array: a list of value under a nested key.

 These two fields work together.
 They validate if the string or text input type is within the minimum and maximum range.
 If not, publishing that content is not possible.
 When selecting Publish…, the validation message is shown to the writer notifying them to make the needed changes.

 The Instructions text shows below the field in the editor’s Content settings panel.
 It can be used to guide your writers on the input needed or why the field is there.

 Allowed values is a comma-separated list of values that works only with the checkbox and select field types.
 If you imported existing content, the allowed values are collected for you.

 Not all Frontmatter needs to be added when you create new content.
-When Add by default is checked, the Frontmatter is added to the new content.
+When Include in new content is checked, the Frontmatter is added to the new content.
 You can always remove it from your your content if not needed after all.

 Read only #

-You can mark the (default) fields filename and path as read only.
+You can mark the (default) fields filename and path and all string and text-input types as read only.
 When checked, these fields are still shown in the editor’s content settings sidebar, but the value can’t be changed.